- Search The Registry

 His father was the first of the family to move to New Jersey when he purchased his freedom.
 He settled in Springtown near Medford, and later Charity joined the family with their four children when she escaped.
 The charity was recaptured and returned to slavery, but she escaped a second time and, with her two daughters, found her way to Burlington County to join her husband.
 The two sons she left behind were sold to slave owners in Mississippi, in the Deep Antebellum South.

 In 1844, William Still moved to Philadelphia, Pennsylvania, where he began working as a clerk for the Pennsylvania Anti-Slavery Society.
 In 1847 he married Letitia George and had four children who survived infancy.
 When Philadelphia abolitionists organized a committee to aid runaway slaves reaching Philadelphia, Still became its chairman.
 By the 1850s, he was a leader of Philadelphia's Black community.
 In 1859 he attempted to desegregate the city's public transit system.

-He opened a stove store during the American Civil War, and later started a coal delivery business.
+He opened a stove store during the American Civil War and later started a coal delivery business.
 Often called "The Father of the Underground Railroad," Still helped as many as 60 slaves a month escape to freedom.
-He interviewed each person and keeping careful records, including a brief biography and the destination of each person, along with any alias that they adopted, though he kept his records carefully hidden.
+He interviewed each person and kept careful records, including a brief biography and the destination of each person, along with any alias they adopted.
+However, he kept his records carefully hidden.
 He is one of the many who helped slaves escape from Confederate America.
 After the Civil War, Still published the secret notes he’d kept in diaries during those years, and his book is a source of many historical details of the workings of the Underground Railroad.